dermotduffy/frigate-hass-card/docs/README.md

 - Click `Download this repository with HACS`.

-See [Advanced Installation](advanced-installation.md) for other installation resources.
+See [Advanced Installation](advanced-installation.md) for other installation resources, or [Rolling Back](./rolling-back.md) to rollback to prior versions.

 ## Adding your card